 Once you have determined your eligibility and chosen an IEC program you like, you can get started on the application process.
 Please note that IEC Working Holiday / Young Professionals / International Co-op Internship applicants are required to have proof of adequate IEC travel insurance for the whole duration of their intended stay in Canada.

 In order to apply for an International Experience Canada (IEC) program you will need to do the following:

 Apply for IEC online to receive a Conditional Acceptance Letter (CAL):

 > Fill out the form, pay the required fees and submit your IEC application.

-Important Notice: Young Professionals and an International Co-op Internships applicants have to contact their employer in Canada and send your Employment Offer to CIC as well as pay $230 fee prior to the Step 2.
+Important Notice: Young Professionals and International Co-op Internship applicants have to contact their employer in Canada and send their Employment Offer to CIC as well as pay a $230 fee prior to Step 2.

-In case your IEC application is approved, you will receive a Conditional Acceptance Letter (CAL), or otherwise a Letter of Explanation with a reason for application refusal.
+If your IEC application is approved, you will receive a Conditional Acceptance Letter (CAL); if not, you will receive a Letter of Explanation with the reasoning behind your application refusal.

 – IEC Application: Step 2

 Important Notice: You may also need to submit a Police Certificate along with your application package for a Work Permit.
-In order to have ready on time, if required, request a such certificate if you are on waiting list for a quota or you have just received a Notice of Receipt.
+If this is required, to have it ready on time, request this certificate while you are on the waiting list for a quota or have just received a Notice of Receipt.

 If you are looking for a third-party to help you with applying for an International Experience Canada program, take a look at the official guide to Recognized Organizations.